-Art Jameel and the Prince’s School have been in partnership since 2008 and in 2009 they launched a joint programme (together with the Cultural Development Fund of Egypt) to teach the traditional arts in Cairo, Egypt.
-Today, that programme has become the Jameel House of Traditional Arts / Cairo.
+Art Jameel and the School have been in partnership since 2008 and in 2009 they launched a joint programme (together with the Cultural Development Fund of Egypt) to teach the traditional arts in Cairo, Egypt.
+Today, that programme has become the Jameel House of Traditional Arts in Cairo.

-The Jameel House of Traditional Arts / Cairo teaches local contemporary artists and artisans in the traditional arts of Egypt, and is now putting the skills taught in the programme to practical use in the conservation and restoration of heritage sites in Islamic Cairo.
-JHTA/C also supports graduates seeking employment or to establish businesses in the traditional arts.
+Jameel House in Cairo teaches local contemporary artists and artisans in the traditional arts of Egypt, and is now putting the skills taught in the programme to practical use in the conservation and restoration of heritage sites in Islamic Cairo.
+Jameel House in Cairo also supports graduates seeking employment or to establish businesses in the traditional arts.